 During a stunning before and after transformation, Sherri discovered she is a Type 4 woman – not a Type 2 woman, as she and others in her life had assumed.
 Knowing this made all the difference.

 Sherri now dresses to accentuate her bold style, embracing her striking features and confident posture.
-As you can see in the photos above, the overall shape of the clothing really hasn’t changed much – but her new look is high-fashion and much more flattering.
+As you can see in the photos above, the overall shape of the clothes really hasn’t changed much – but her new look is high-fashion and much more flattering.

 Now here’s a study in contrasts.
 Meet Gina.
 She frequently wore bold, loud colors to fit in with an extroverted family and a competitive workplace.
 But the colors never felt quite right to her.
 In fact, they made her feel a little anxious.